 Timelines for Data Submission

 The data set must be provided to the IESO no later than five business days following the end of the second month of the obligation period for which the data relates.
 The IESO will review all data submissions and respond to the capacity market participant with notice of any errors or clarifications.
-The capacity market participant will then have (a minimum of) two business days from the date the IESO provides such notice to respond, or correct and resubmit the data file to capacity.auction@ieso.ca.
+The capacity market participant will then have two business days from the date the IESO provides such notice to respond, or correct and resubmit the data file to capacity.auction@ieso.ca.

 Performance Assessment

-The IESO will assess the results of the test activation using the following parameters:
+The IESO will assess the results of the capacity auction capacity test using the parameters in Table 5-3 below.